Get the most from your education savings

 - Option to transfer to a Family or Individual Savings Plan

-- Option to transfer income to the subscriber’s Registered Retirement Plan (RRSP) or receive an Accumulated Income Payment (AIP) or starting in 2014, transfer to a Registered Disability Savings Plan (RDSP)5
+- Option to transfer income to the subscriber’s or subscriber's spouse's Registered Retirement Savings Plan (RRSP) or receive an Accumulated Income Payment (AIP) or transfer to a Registered Disability Savings Plan (RDSP)5

 How the Group Savings Plan works